What are Degrees of Freedom DOF in Sim Racing Motion Platforms?

 2 DOF.
 3 DOF.
 6 DOF.
 What does it mean for Motion Platforms in Sim Racing, Flight Sims and other Simulation Games?
 Let's find out!

-DOF stands for Degrees of Freedom, which is physics lingo for defining how something moves in relation to a fixed set of parameters (consider x and y-axis on a graph, except in 3-dimensions).
+DOF stands for Degrees of Freedom, which is physics lingo for defining how something moves in relation to a fixed set of parameters.
 In other words, it classifies how something moves.

 But we're not physics graduates, we just want to how it is used with Motion Platforms in Sim Racing and other simulation games!

-In total, there are 6 degrees of freedom, and as we said above, each of these essentially represents a different type of movement:
+In total, there are 6 degrees of freedom, and as we said above, each of these essentially represents a different type/plane of movement:

 ...we could try and explain each of these with words and diagrams, but we think it's probably easier to get some videos that show each of these in action in motorsport, so we can all understand what they mean.
 Let's go!